|

 pronounce it.
 Hear a Spanish word, and

 you know how to spell it.
-Students spend
+Students in Spain and Latin America spend

 no time memorizing spelling.